oasci/pitt-biosc1540-2024f/content/assessments/assignments/01/index.md

     The chromatogram represents the sequencing results from all the DNA molecules present in your sample.
 If there are multiple versions of the gene present, they will all be sequenced simultaneously, resulting in overlapping peaks.

+??? success "Solution"
+    The observation of multiple overlapping peaks at several positions in a Sanger sequencing chromatogram, persisting even with newly designed primers, can be attributed to various molecular and genomic phenomena.
+    Given the context of a wild plant population in an area of high biodiversity, several plausible explanations warrant consideration.

+    **High Heterozygosity Due to Outcrossing**

+    In outcrossing plant species, high levels of heterozygosity can accumulate, especially in regions with large, diverse populations.

+    -   Molecular Mechanism
+        -   Plants in the population cross-pollinate, leading to offspring with diverse allelic combinations.
+        -   Over generations, multiple alleles for each gene can persist in the population.
+        -   Individual plants may carry two or more distinct alleles for many genes.
+    -   How it Causes Overlapping Peaks
+        -   When sequencing a heterozygous individual, both alleles are amplified and sequenced.
+        -   Differences between alleles result in double peaks at heterozygous positions.
+    -   Supporting Evidence
+        -   Consistent with a wild population in a biodiverse area.
+        -   Might be particularly noticeable if the population has high genetic diversity.

+    **Allopolyploidy**

+    Allopolyploidy results from hybridization between two or more different species, followed by chromosome doubling.

+    -   Mechanism
+        -   Hybridization occurs between two related species (e.g., Species A: AA and Species B: BB).
+        -   The resulting hybrid (AB) undergoes chromosome doubling to form an allopolyploid (AABB).
+        -   The allopolyploid now contains two sets of similar but not identical genomes.
+    -   How it Causes Overlapping Peaks
+        -   Multiple similar copies of each gene are present in the genome.
+        -   During PCR and sequencing, all copies are amplified and sequenced simultaneously.
+        -   Where sequences differ between copies, multiple bases are incorporated, resulting in overlapping peaks.
+    -   Supporting Evidence
+        -   Consistent with the high biodiversity and presence of closely related species in the area.
+        -   Explains the persistence of the pattern with new primers.

 ## Q08

 **Points**: 4